JRad20/Vtc-Miner/README.md

 Please install the latest verizon of python from https://www.python.org/downloads/

-then install the requirments in cmd
+then install the requirments in cmd and run verthashgui.py

 ```
 pip install flask